silhavyj/KIV-VSS-Covid19-Simulation/misc/README.md

 * fonts - different fonts that could be used by the application
-* measured_data - measured data from different runs on the simulation
+* measured_data - measured data from different runs of the simulation
 * scripts - python scripts used to analyze the measure data (see the documentation)